YarboJanks/buffered.io/source/_posts/2012-02-15-webmachine-erlydtl-and-riak-part-4.markdown

 % ... snip ... %
 {% endcodeblock %}

 Yes this is quite a bit different to before.
 We are calling into our `cookie` module to find out if the user is logged in.
-If they are logged on we call `csd_view:home` with a single paramter `Name`, if they're not logged on the same function is called without any parameters.
+If they are logged on we call `csd_view:home` with a single parameter `Name`, if they're not logged on the same function is called without any parameters.

 The `csd_view` module is new and was created to abstract the idea of template rendering.
 All the ErlyDTL handling happens in `csd_view`.
 Let's take a look at it now.